 Redwood Community Health Coalition (RCHC) is pursuing triple aim objectives of improving the health of populations, improving the experience of care, and reducing per capita cost of health care.

-RCHC’s Population Health Program supports health centers transform to new value-based health care models focused on a population health that frequently goes beyond the boundaries of individual health centers and requires a collective approach to implementation and long-term success.
+RCHC’s Population Health Program supports health centers in transforming to new value-based health care models, with a focus on population health management that frequently goes beyond the boundaries of individual health centers and requires a collective approach to implementation and long-term success.

 RCHC’s Population Health services:

 - Quality improvement: improving clinical outcomes through adoption of standardized evidence based care guidelines supported by clinical decision support, reinforced by training

 - Best practice sharing and peer group collaboration

 - Health Information Exchange

 - Meaningful Use and Health Information Technology project support